berndporr/digital_signal_processing/README.md

 ![alt tag](iir_fir_stop.png)

-These are the lecture notes which are part of my class Digital Signal Processing (DSP) class which consists of YouTube clips and 3 extensive assignments = flipped classroom.
+These are the lecture notes which are part of my Digital Signal Processing (DSP) class which consists of YouTube clips and 3 extensive assignments = flipped classroom.